-- The removal of the iCloud Account by S.User triggers the deallocation of all the Apple Pay data/configuration - The revocation of individual card by its issuer triggers the deallocation of the related card data - The procedure of Reset on the device triggers the deallocation of all security attributes except the D.OS - The removal of "Card Data Confidential parts" is done by instructing the SE to mark the card as deleted - The removal of the Passcode by S.User disables the actual Passcode; and triggers the deallocation of the iCloud Account information and all the Apple Pay data
+FDP_RI 1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: D.User_Bio, D.User_Passcode, "Card Data Confidential parts" and iCloud Account (in D.User_Configura- tion).
+Refiner t: • data/co e removal of the iCloud Account by the S.User triggers the deallocation of all the Apple Pay guration. • e revocation of individual card by its issuer triggers the deallocation of the related card data. • D.OS. e procedure of Reset on the device triggers the deallocation of all security attributes except the • leted. e removal of "Card Data Confidential parts" is done by instructing the SE to mark the card as de- • of the i e removal of the Passcode by the S.User disables the actual Passcode; and triggers the deallocation ud Account information and all the Apple Pay data.